President of China: Powers and duties

-In theory, the president has discretion in selecting the premier, though in practice, the premier has historically been selected through the top-level discussions of the Chinese Communist Party.
-Upon the premier's nomination, the NPC convenes to confirm the nomination, but since only one name is on the ballot, it can only approve or reject.
-To date, it has never rejected a personnel nomination.
-Since the premier, the head of government in China, is the most important political appointment in the Chinese government, the nomination power, under some circumstances, may give the president real political influence.

-The director of the Office of the President of China is currently Han Shiming.
+The actual powers of the president has effectively been dependent on the officeholder.
+Since 1993, the presidency has been held concurrently by the general secretary of the Party Central Committee and chairman of the Central Military Commission (CMC), effectively making the officeholder China's paramount leader.
+The system of holding the three posts simultaneously has officially been referred to as the "three-in-one" leadership system (“三位一体”领导体制), allowing the paramount leader to exercise leadership over the Chinese Communist Party, the People's Republic of China and the People's Liberation Army and thus strengthening the Party's leadership over all sectors of society.

 Political ranking

+The ranking of the presidency throughout PRC history has varied.
 The presidency has been the second-highest-ranking official in China's political system after the CCP general secretary since 1989.
 The political ranking of the presidency has changed throughout the decades, influenced by the officeholder of the time.
 2nd President Liu Shaoqi was also the first-ranked vice chairman of the Chinese Communist Party, and ranked second in the Chinese Communist Party, behind CCP Chairman Mao Zedong.
 President Li Xiannian was also the 5th ranked member of the CCP Politburo Standing Committee, after the CCP general secretary and Chinese premier.
 President Yang Shangkun was not a member of CCP Politburo Standing Committee, but he ranked third after CCP general secretary Zhao Ziyang/Jiang Zemin and CMC chairman Deng Xiaoping.
 Since Jiang Zemin's accession to the office in 1993, the president was also the general secretary of the Chinese Communist Party, ranking first in party and state.

-Post title

-The title of the office (Guójiā Zhǔxí (国家主席)), which literally translates to "state chairman", was unchanged in the Chinese text, but a new English translation of "President of the People's Republic of China" has been adopted since 1982, instead of "Chairman of the People's Republic of China".

 Line of succession

 Article 84 of the Constitution of China.
 If the office of president falls vacant, then the vice president succeeds to the office.
-If both offices fall vacant, then the chairman of the NPC Standing Committee temporarily acts as president until the NPC can elect a new president and vice president.
+If both offices fall vacant, then the chairman of the NPC Standing Committee temporarily acts as president until the NPC can hold a by-election to elect a new president and vice president.